 Students at Merstham Park School will be regularly consulted and will understand that their voices are listened to.
-The Student Council will consist of representatives from each ITP class (modelling democracy), and they will hold regular meetings together (at least twice every half-term) to discuss how students feel about their well-being and progress in learning.
+The Student Council will consist of representatives from each year group (modelling democracy), and they will hold regular meetings together (at least twice every half-term) to discuss how students feel about their well-being and progress in learning.
 This will provide students with a valuable opportunity to be involved and to help shape the strategic decisions school leaders make on their behalf, and respond to these decisions to ensure they have the best opportunities to be successful in school and in life generally.
 Merstham Park will create outstanding systems in relation to student voice, inspired by research-based evidence showing that students develop 1) personal confidence 2) concern and compassion and 3) communication skills.

 The Student Council will represent the Merstham Park community, and as such, promote respect and tolerance of each other, as students see the need for students of all backgrounds to be represented.
 The school will promote individual positive liberty, and an awareness that this can take place within boundaries, similar to the Rule of Law, that enable all citizens of Merstham Park to feel safe and free from harm, whether this be physical, emotional or psychological.